atish972/Reading-Guide/README.md

 ## Installation (Debian/Ubuntu)

-- Download the reading-guide.deb file from the assets below.
+- Download the reading-guide.deb file from the assets.
 - Open your terminal in the download folder and run:
 `sudo apt install ./reading-guide.deb`
 - Launch Reading Guide from your application menu.